Benabarre: History

 It is a very old town, probably the Roman "Bargidum" or "Bargusia", and it is said that it was given to the Arabs taking the name of their first lord Aben Avarre.
 It was conquered from Islam around the year 1062 (although there is no document proving the exact date).
 What leaves no doubt is that it was conquered by Ramiro I of Aragon for the Kingdom of Aragon within the same military campaign in which he conquered, immediately north of the town, the places of Luzás, Viacamp y Litera, Tolva, Laguarres and Lascuarre, and to the south of the town, but north of Purroy and Caserras, the lands of Falces, Falcibus, from one of whose houses and its alloys, the king granted a franchise to Agila de Falces and brothers on February 1, 1067 (as documented on that date).

 Traditionally, Benabarre was the capital of the historic County of Ribagorza, which was more expansive in territory than today, and included the comarca of Alta Ribagorça, now in the province of Lleida, Catalonia.
-It was during the Spanish War of Independence, from 1808–1814, that the French Napoleonic troops, in retaliation against the inhabitants of Benabarre, decided to make Graus the capital of the comarca.
+It was during the Spanish War of Independence, from 1808 to 1814, that the French Napoleonic troops, in retaliation against the inhabitants of Benabarre, decided to make Graus the capital of the comarca.
 Ever since, Benabarre ceased to be the administrative capital, but it is still the most important cultural and historical center of the region.
-During the First Carlist War (1833-1840) it was one of the towns that suffered the most from those in the province of Huesca.
+During the First Carlist War (1833–1840) it was one of the towns that suffered the most from those in the province of Huesca.